 The Institute has in place anti-discrimination and anti-harassment policies and a Code of Conduct, which all prospective volunteers are briefed on, and which are used as the basis for promoting the well-being of every resident and the integrity of the organization’s operations.

 How to apply for a volunteer position

-We understand there are many volunteer options out there, and a lot of capable and dynamic people looking for places, so we thank you for taking the time and interest to consider Padmasambhava Peace Institute as a place to stay!
+We understand there are many volunteer options out there, and a lot of capable and dynamic people looking for places, so we thank you for your interest in the Padmasambhava Peace Institute as a place to stay!